All About TOPIK Test 2023

 The Korea Research Foundation started in 1997 to verify the strength of the candidates’ Korean language fluency.

-This exam is only for non-native populations.
+This exam is only for non-native speakers.

 Test of Proficiency in Korean